-Consultation with faculty advisors takes place for a variety of purposes within a variety of contexts.
+In order to provide adequate academic support and guidance toward completion of the program, and in order to ensure achievement of curricular and individual learning goals, students are assigned a faculty advisor.
+Participation in advisement and assessment is a degree requirement that students are expected to fulfill in order to register for courses, receive grades, and/or receive their diplomas.
 Academic advisement may take place at any time and students are strongly encouraged to seek advisement as needed.
 However, the Seminary has established specific requirements for each degree program with regard to academic advisement that must occur prior to course registration.